Techtonica/curriculum/networking/networking.md

 ### Common Mistakes / Misconceptions

-This is something that students might not realize or might assume at first.
+This is something that apprentices might not realize or might assume at first.

 Make sure they avoid this: thing

 ### Guided Practice

-Have the students work with you as you do something.
+Have the apprentices work with you as you do something.

 ### Independent Practice